python/psf-salt/docs/guides/migration-recipe.md

     sudo shutdown -h now
     ```
 2. Destroy the `old-host` in DigitalOcean
-3. Change the `new-host` name in DigitalOcean by removing the suffix or similar that was used to differentiate it from the old-host.
+3. Change the `new-host` name in DigitalOcean by removing the suffix or similar that was used to differentiate
+    it from the old host (e.g., `new-hostname-2404` -> `old-hostname`)
 4. List out and delete the old host keys:
     ```console
     sudo salt-key -L